codeclou/docker-atlassian-confluence-data-center/confluencenode/README.md

 # Confluence Node

-:bangbang: We startup already initialized Confluence nodes!
+:bangbang: We startup an already initialized Confluence on each node!

  * That means, we had them started one, run through setup wizard, dumped database and zipped confluence-home
  * Then we injected the dump and the confluence-home into our Dockerfile, so that we can start as many confluence nodes in the cluster as we want